 When I re-read the email, it brought the only Father’s Day gift that I actually remember to mind, and they weren’t asking me to write about them, they wanted to read about my dad… so I thought, “Why not?”
 I like writing about my dad.
 [Posts about my dad.]

 I have to preface this by saying it was the 90s.
 We got this vest pattern for me that my mom sewed.
 It was red and white checked with a picnic theme and cute flower buttons.
-The fabric kit included a length of green and white patterned fabric with a line of large ladybugs, maybe a bit more than an inch in diabetes.
+The fabric kit included a length of green and white patterned fabric with a line of large ladybugs, maybe a bit more than an inch in diameter.
 I think it was for some sort of back vest tie that we didn’t use on my vest.
 (I wish I had a picture!)

 Father’s Day was coming around and my sister and I had the idea to make our dad a tie with that fabric.
 (I’m not real clear in my memory if my brother was also involved in that decision…)